btsecom/docs/source/spot/en/index.html.md

 `PUT /api/v3.2/order`

 Amend the price or size or trigger price of an order.
 For trigger orders, if the order has already been triggered, the trigger price cannot be further amended.
-Amend order _does not_ apply to algo orders
+Amend order _does not_ apply to algo orders.
+Requires `Trading` permission.

 ### Request Parameters